blind-coder/blindRSS/README.md

 	process-stop.png
 	view-refresh.png

+The RSS logo is from the Mozilla foundation as made available at http://www.feedicons.com/ This means the following file:
+	feed-icon-14x14.png

-The images_Tidy_Blog directory is taken from the Tidy Blog design:
+Earlier versions included images from the Tidy Blog design:
 	http://www.oswd.org/design/information/id/3505